neetly/figma-agent-linux/README.md

 ## Alternatives

 Another option is to use [Wine][] to run the official `figma_agent.exe` binary.
-This method is used for reverse engineering during development.
+We use this method for reverse engineering throughout development.

 ## Troubleshooting